cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 ## Unrealizable role configurations

-In PostgreSQL, in some cases, commands cannot be honored by the database and will be rejected.
-Please refer to the
+In PostgreSQL, in some cases, the database can't honor the commands and the commands are rejected.
+See the
 [PostgreSQL documentation on error codes](https://www.postgresql.org/docs/current/errcodes-appendix.html) for details.

 Role operations can produce such fundamental errors.
 Two examples:

-- We ask PostgreSQL to create the role `petrarca` as a member of the role (group) `poets`, but `poets` does not exist.
+- Asking PostgreSQL to create the role `petrarca` as a member of the role (group) `poets`, but `poets` doesn't exist
-- We ask PostgreSQL to drop the role `dante`, but the role `dante` is the owner of the database `inferno`.
+- Asking PostgreSQL to drop the role `dante`, but the role `dante` is the owner of the database `inferno`

-These fundamental errors cannot be fixed by the database, nor the CloudNativePG operator, without clarification from the human administrator.
-The two examples above could be fixed by creating the role `poets` or dropping the database `inferno` respectively, but they might have originated due to human error, and in such case, the "fix" proposed might be the wrong thing to do.
+These fundamental errors can't be fixed by the database or the CloudNativePG operator without clarification from the human administrator.
+The two examples could be fixed by creating the role `poets` or dropping the database `inferno`, respectively.
+However, they might have originated due to human error.
+In that case, the proposed fix might be the wrong thing to do.

-CloudNativePG  will record when such fundamental errors occur, and will display them in the cluster Status.
-Which segues into…
+CloudNativePG  records when such fundamental errors occur and displays them in the cluster status.

 ## Status of managed roles

-The CRD status includes a section for the managed roles' status, as shown below:
+The CRD status includes a section for the managed roles' status.
+For example:

 ```yaml
 status: